7.1 vs. 7.2 Surround Sound in Home Theater

 Speaker Positioning for 7.1 and 7.2 Setup

-• Front center: This speaker should be placed directly in front of the listener on the front row.
-It can either be placed under the TV set or above the screen.
+• Front center: Directly in front of the listener on the front row.

-• The front right and left: These are placed at an angle of 30° from the listener’s position to the right and to the left, respectively.
+• Front right and left: At an angle of 30° from the listener’s position.

-• Surround right and left: These are the speakers that differentiate a basic stereo setup and a surround sound system.
-They are positioned at an angle of 110° from the listening position on the right and left-hand side.
+• Surround right and left: Positioned at an angle of 110° from the listening position on the sides.

 Subwoofer Placement for 7.1 and 7.2 Setup